Trailblaze CLI¶

 --target |

 Target app ID for this session’s bound device.
-Scoped to the device as a daemon-process override (dies on daemon restart or device release).
+Defaults to $TRAILBLAZE_TARGET if set, otherwise the target you passed to trailblaze device connect --target X for this terminal (persists in this terminal’s pin; cleared by device disconnect, replaced by device rebind --target Y).
 Pass --target=clear to remove a previously-set override.
 To set a persistent default, use trailblaze config target. |

 - |